Day Theming: How to Give Every Day a Single Focus

 Works with deep workStrongly supports deep workSupports deep work in blocksSupports shallow work efficiency

-Task batching — grouping similar small tasks into a single session — sits at yet another level.
+Task batching, which means grouping similar small tasks into a single session, sits at yet another level.
 You might batch all your invoicing into one 90-minute block.
-That’s batching.
-Giving the entire day to financial and administrative work?
-That’s day theming.
-Learn more about batching in our guide on batching similar tasks.
+Giving the entire day to financial and administrative work is the broader move, and that is day theming.
+Learn more in our guide on batching similar tasks.

 How to build a day theming schedule in five steps